Porokeratosis ptychotropicaQ82.8

 LocalizationThis section has been translated automatically.

-In disseminated, but also areal distribution, reddened, or also non-inflammatory brown-yellowish, slightly scaly, also warty, flat raised papules and plaques are found.
+In disseminated, but also extensive distribution (often in a symmetrical butterfly-shaped pattern), reddened or also non-inflammatory brown-yellowish, slightly scaly, flat raised, also psoriasiform or verrucous papules and plaques are found.
 Itching has been reported.

 DiagnosisThis section has been translated automatically.